-SC6.1 IPI catches in salmon fisheries
+SC6.1 IPI catches in salmon fisheries.

-- SC6.1.1 In considering whether there are catches of non-target salmon stock(s) that are to be treated as 'inseparable or practicably inseparable' (IPI) from target salmon stock(s), under FCR 7.4.13, CABs shall note in the case of salmon fisheries that stocks shall only be considered IPI if they are not certified separately and are either: - a.
+- SC6.1.1 In considering whether there are catches of non-target salmon stock(s) that are to be treated as 'inseparable or practicably inseparable' (IPI) from target salmon stock(s), under FCP Section 7.5, CABs shall note in the case of salmon fisheries that stocks shall only be considered IPI if they are not certified separately and are either: - a.
 Non-target species (scored in P2, not P1); or - b.
-Non-local stocks of species targeted in the fishery (i.e., stocks that are caught in the fishery but do not breed within the UoA and are not therefore normally scored as part of the SMU). - SC6.1.1.1 Where the proposed IPI stock is a different salmon species to the target species (SC6.1.1.a), it shall: - a.
-Only be considered not commercially feasible to separate the species when the total catches from the IPI stock(s) do not exceed 5% by weight of the total combined catches of target and IPI stock(s) within the unit of assessment; and - b.
-Be assessed under P2 in accordance with the requirements in Annex PA2.1.1. - SC6.1.1.2 Where the proposed IPI stocks are non-local stocks of the same species as the P1 target stock within the UoA (SC6.1.1.b): !! - The total catches from the IPI stock(s) shall not exceed 5% by weight of the total combined catches of target and IPI stock(s) within the UoA; and - b.
-FCR 7.4.13.1.d shall not apply to these stocks, but, if outside biologically based limits, the team shall demonstrate that the fishery - i.
-Does not catch a significant proportion of the total catch of the stock; and - ii.
-Is highly likely not to significantly hinder its recovery, and practical measures have been implemented to reduce impacts on the stock. - SC6.1.2 In considering whether candidate IPI stocks meet the defined 5% upper catch limits (under SC6.1.1.1 and SC6.1.1.2 above), CABs shall take into account catch data from the most recent two or more years prior to the date on which the eligibility is decided, as necessary to allow for the normal age at spawning of each of the species under consideration. !!
+Non-local stocks of species targeted in the fishery (i.e., stocks that are caught in the fishery but do not breed within the UoA and are not therefore normally scored as part of the SMU). - SC6.1.1.1 Where the proposed IPI stock is a different salmon species to the target species (SC6.1.1.a), it shall: - Only be considered not commercially feasible to separate the species when the total catches from the IPI stock(s) do not exceed 5% by weight of the total combined catches of target and IPI stock(s) within the unit of assessment; and - b.
+Be assessed under P2 in accordance with the requirements in FCP Annex PA. - SC6.1.1.2 Where the proposed IPI stocks are non-local stocks of the same species as the P1 target stock within the UoA (SC6.1.1.b): !! - The total catches from the IPI stock(s) shall not exceed 5% by weight of the total combined catches of target and IPI stock(s) within the UoA; and - b.
+FCP 7.5.9.1.d shall not apply to these stocks, but, if outside biologically based limits, the team shall demonstrate that the fishery: - Does not catch a significant proportion of the total catch of the stock; and - ii.
+Is highly likely not to significantly hinder its recovery, and practical measures have been implemented to reduce impacts on the stock. - SC6.1.2 In considering whether candidate IPI stocks meet the defined 5% upper catch limits (under SC6.1.1.1 and SC6.1.1.2 above), CABs shall take into account catch data from the most recent two or more years prior to the date on which the eligibility is decided, as necessary to allow for the normal age at spawning of each of the species under consideration. \blacksquare

-SC6.1.3 If IPI stocks are identified and are below the level of 5% specified in SC6.1.1.1.a and SC6.1.1.2.a, the CAB shall, as early as practicable in the assessment process, submit a variation request to the MSC to allow fish or fish products to be considered as coming from IPI stocks to enter further into chains of custody.

-End of Annex SC
+SC6.1.3 If IPI stocks are identified and are below the level of 5% specified in SC6.1.1.1.a and SC6.1.1.2.a, the CAB shall follow IPI requirements in the Fisheries Certification Process ■ End of Annex SC

-Annex SD: Introduced Species Based Fisheries (ISBF) - Normative
+Annex SD: Introduced Species Based Fisheries (ISBF) - Normative ■